GCSE Chemistry Acids & Bases Revision Notes

 Exam Questions

-Describe and explain the process of neutralization.
+Describe and explain the process of neutralization between an acid and a base.
 [6 marks]

 6 marksView mark scheme hint▾

-Define neutralization, describe the reactants and products, and explain the significance of the reaction.
+Define neutralization, identify reactants, describe the products, and explain the significance.

 4 marksView mark scheme hint▾

-What is meant by a strong acid?
+What is meant by the term 'pH'?
 [2 marks]

 2 marksView mark scheme hint▾